SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionEntity/GetMainProviderName.md

 # String GetMainProviderName()

-The name of the Archive Provider that will deliver the content of the archive - the actual entity rows
+The name of the Archive Provider that will deliver the content of the archive* the actual entity rows

 **Returns:** String